youkjang/Machine-Learning-Deep-Learning-Practice/README.md

 I am learning and practicing ML & DL and would like to post my notebooks here.

 * Artificial Neural Network model: predict the Churn rate of the bank
-* XGBoody model: predict house price in Melbourne
+* XGBoost model: predict house price in Melbourne